Do you plan to visit Sweden? These 5 relaxing things will make your Swedish summer trip more picturesque.

 So thanks to my wife we started a tradition to visit and explore castles whenever we visit Sweden.
 Starting with the nearby ones, to later expand further away we have now a long list of castles behind us.
 Still, there is an endless amount of castles we still havenât seen.

-What is so nice with this tradition is that you can experience history in a more intimate way than just reading about it.
-You can walk in it, breath the castle air, hear the same echoes that kings, queens, peasants, and servants heard walking the same hallways hundred of years ago.
+What is so nice about this tradition is that you can experience history more intimately than just reading about it.
+You can walk in it, breathe the castle air, and hear the same echoes that kings, queens, peasants, and servants heard walking the same hallways a hundred years ago.
 But it does not stop there, cause most of the castles have beautiful surroundings, a divine garden filled with flowers, or a labyrinth that you can try to walk through.
 Not to mention a castle cafe, if you are lucky.

 As with the castles around every corner, Swedish history does not stop there.
 Here and there you can see older tales being told, but only if you understand how to read the old runic alphabet.
 Here and there you can see big rune stones, raised for different reasons.
 Usually to honor a fallen family member, but sometimes for other reasons as well.
 It was the Vikings that raised them, and Sweden is rich in interesting Viking remains.